aeshna-cyanea/logseq-meta/pages/cool plugins.md

 	- #totry [logseq-preview-footnote](https://github.com/b-yp/logseq-preview-footnote) footnote with hover preview collapsed:: true
 		- this should be a special syntax for a reference alias actually. [alias](((67613b07-1c02-4d64-b748-35b1a52ada3b)))
-- # integrate with other apps
+- # integration with other apps
 	- [logseq-open-in-code](https://github.com/rebornix/logseq-open-in-code) open file or graph in vscode. useful for find and replace id:: 676186f2-ba8d-49ee-ab61-62d4ea805538
 		- TODO add keyboard shortcuts